Zygomatic Dental Implants — Downey, CA

 The Hopeless Case

-Roughly 1 in 8 patients who come to us for full-arch consultation have been told elsewhere that they aren’t a candidate — usually because of severe upper-jaw bone loss after years in a denture, or because a previous attempt at full-arch implants failed and left them with even less bone than they started with.
-For most of those patients, the offered alternative was 9 to 12 months of staged bone grafting, sinus lifts, and waiting, with no guarantee the bone would even take.
-Many of them gave up on the idea entirely.
+A meaningful share of the patients who come to me for full-arch consultation have been told somewhere else that they aren’t a candidate — usually because of severe upper-jaw bone loss after years in a denture, or because a previous full-arch attempt failed and left them with even less bone than they started with.
+The alternative they were offered was usually 9 to 12 months of staged bone grafting, sinus lifts, and waiting — with no promise the bone would even take.
+A lot of them gave up on the idea entirely.
+I don’t want that to be your answer.

-Zygomatic implants change that conversation.
-Instead of trying to rebuild the maxilla through grafting, we anchor the prosthesis in the zygomatic bone — the part of your cheekbone you can feel under your eye.
+Zygomatic implants change that conversation, and they’re the most specialized branch of our full guide to dental implants.
+Instead of trying to rebuild the maxilla through grafting, I anchor the prosthesis in the zygomatic bone — the part of your cheekbone you can feel under your eye.
 Zygomatic bone is dense, cortical, and essentially never resorbs even after decades of tooth loss.
-It’s the same reason an orthopedic surgeon would anchor a facial reconstruction plate in the zygoma rather than a resorbing maxilla.
+It’s the same reason an orthopedic surgeon would anchor a facial reconstruction plate in the zygoma rather than in a resorbing maxilla.
+When the upper jaw simply isn’t there anymore, you anchor where the bone still is.

 Who qualifies